 The Historical Dictionary of U.S. Diplomacy from World War I through World War II relates the events of this crucial period in U.S. history through a chronology, an introductory essay, and over 600 cross-referenced dictionary entries on key persons, places, events, institutions, and organizations."

-World History Collection This collection provides well-rounded coverage of both the current thinking and events in World History, as well as scholarly work being established in the field.
+(A subset of Academic OneFile) This collection provides well-rounded coverage of both the current thinking and events in World History, as well as scholarly work being established in the field.
 Over 150 full-text history journals are included.

 Founded in 1985 the National Security Archive combines a unique range of functions: investigative journalism center, research institute on international affairs, library and archive of declassified U.S. documents.